rjsf-team/react-jsonschema-form/docs/advanced-customization/custom-templates.md

 - `fields`: An array containing all Form's fields including your [custom fields](#custom-field-components) and the built-in fields.
 - `schema`: The schema object for this field.
 - `uiSchema`: The uiSchema object for this field.
+- `onChange`: The value change event handler; Can be called with a new value to change the value for this field.
 - `formContext`: The `formContext` object that you passed to Form.
 - `formData`: The formData for this field.
 - `registry`: The `registry` object.